 3. Use air con and windows strategically

-The cost of installing air con and running it can be pretty high, so weigh up whether the air con or an open window will be the better option for cooling.
+The cost of installing air conditioning and running it can be pretty high (and if you rent the chances are you won't be allowed to do this anyhow), so weigh up whether buying a portable air conditioner or simply just opening a window will be the better option for cooling.
 This will depend on the time of day and whether it is cooler outside than in.

 If we have AC we tend to think this is the best solution, but that is a costly assumption when outside is, in fact, cooler.